Al Washington (coach)

-Alvin Anthony Washington (born April 22, 1984) is an American football coach and former defensive tackle who is the defensive line coach and defensive run game coordinator of the Notre Dame Fighting Irish.
-He has previously coached for the Boston College Eagles, Cincinnati Bearcats, Michigan Wolverines, and Ohio State Buckeyes.
+Alvin Anthony Washington (born April 22, 1984) is an American football coach and former defensive tackle who is the linebackers coach for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Boston College Eagles and previously coached for the Boston College Eagles, Cincinnati Bearcats, Michigan Wolverines, Ohio State Buckeyes, and Notre Dame Fighting Irish.

 Early career

 Washington attended Bishop Watterson High School in Columbus, Ohio.
 Washington was the 2001 co-Defensive Player of the Year in Division II and led the Eagles to the state championship game.

 Washington was a three-year starter and four-year letterwinner as a defensive tackle for Boston College, from 2002 to 2005.